Cynthetic13/Pot-Generator/README.md

 # Pot-Generator
-This is a proof of concept for dynamically generating a 3D pot for 3D printing.
+This is a proof of concept for dynamically generating a 3D flower pot for 3D printing.

 ## How it works
 Using the on-screen controls, you can decide the size of a pot, and the different points where the width of the pot changes.